epichb/PremiumArr/README.md

 - [X] Add real logging (with levels) (currently only print statements)
 - [X] Monitor how long a DL is 'Moving to cloud' and retry if it takes too long (more than 15min)
 - [X] Find downloads that are 'somehow lost' e.g. the user removed them before they got downloaded it from the cloud downloader and again upload them do the web downloader

+## Why a state machine?
+What does every state have?
+ - Expected current state (e.g. 'Uploading')
+ - Actual current state (with checker functions)
+ - Expected next state (e.g. 'Moving to cloud')
+ - Expected fallback state (e.g. 'Uploading' if 'Moving to cloud' fails)